15 Facts About The Matrix on Its 20th Anniversary

 3. The studio didn’t want the Wachowskis to direct.

 Warner Brothers originally thought the Wachowskis, who had no directorial experience, were unqualified to direct The Matrix.
 To prove their mettle, the Wachowskis wrote and directed the crime thriller Bound, which became a modest hit.
+And convinced the studio that they knew what they were doing.

 4. Martial arts choreographer Yuen Woo-ping created the film’s elaborate stunts and wirework.